alexwlchan/alexwlchan.net/src/_til/2025/2025-04-03-python3-13-sqlite-warnings.md

 We started comparing environments to work out what was different.

-We quickly realised that we were running different versions of Python -- I had Python 3.12, but they had Python 3.13.
+We realised that we were running different versions of Python -- I had Python 3.12, but they had Python 3.13.
-I started looking for SQLite changes in [What's new in Python 3.13](https://docs.python.org/3/whatsnew/3.13.html#sqlite3), and quickly found a relevant change:
+I started looking for SQLite changes in [What's new in Python 3.13](https://docs.python.org/3/whatsnew/3.13.html#sqlite3), and found a relevant change:

 > sqlite3: A ResourceWarning is now emitted if a Connection object is not closed explicitly.
 (Contributed by Erlend E. Aasland in gh-105539.)